How efficient is transport of quantum cargo through multiple highways?: Two-path quantum repeater: Noiseless scenario

 The lower bound on ${\cal F}^{DC}({gGHZ})$ can be improved if one absorbs the phase factor of the gGHZ state to any one of the measurements by the Claires or in any one of the unitary operations by Claires or Bob.
 For example, in the Bell measurement, performed by Alice, she can choose the basis by redefining $|1\rangle \rightarrow \tilde{|1\rangle}= e^{i\phi}|1\rangle$.
 Immediately, Eq. (\ref{fid_withphase}) reduces to

 Notice that it reaches to unity, when $\alpha = \frac 12$, implying the protocol to be optimal when the shared multiparty quantum state is the GHZ state.
 It is tempting to conjecture at this point that the TD-TC protocol described above is possibly the optimal one also for the gGHZ state.
+Furthermore, we would show in a later section that the fidelity obtained above is independent of the the number of intermediate Claires.